Pitru paksha dates

 Follows Kutup; considered also highly favorable:

-• Typically around 12:50 PM to 1:39 PM on Sarva Pitru Amavasya.
+• Typically, around 12:50 PM to 1:39 PM on Sarva Pitru Amavasya.

 C. Aparahna Kaal